Step 4. The basics of configuring Netdata¶

 sudo to elevate your permissions.

-cd /etc/netdata # Replace this path with your Netdata config directory as found in the steps above sudo ./edit-config netdata.conf
+cd /etc/netdata # Replace this path with your Netdata config directory, if different as found in the steps above sudo ./edit-config netdata.conf

 You should now see